 How do I start?

-After contacting us, an initial consultation will be arranged for you.
-This session will be conducted by either Martin or Claire, and it is here that you will have an opportunity to discuss more fully what has brought you to us.
+After contacting us, an initial consultation will be arranged for you, and it is here that you will have an opportunity to discuss more fully what has brought you to us.
 This is also an opportunity to ask any questions you may have about our service, and to gain a fuller understanding about what you can expect.
 If a joint decision to proceed is made at this point, you will be informed of the various counselling, psychotherapy and fee options available to you.
 Following this, you will be placed with one of our therapists, who will contact you to arrange your first session.

 How long does it take?